gsypolt/api-testing-javascript/README.md

-# Part 1 - Overview
+# Part 1 - Introduction

 ### Things To Test with APIs
 - Routes (Endpoints)